rithumaria/readmeTrials/README.md

 **_To print a sentence in both bold and italics we have to use ** and _ at the beginning and end ofthe sentence_**

+**You can create a new paragraph by leaving a blank line between lines of text.**

 **To qoute a sentence use > symbol before that sentence example**
 >**welcome guys**